labeattie/testpreviewsite/_posts/2022-02-07-financial-independence-coast-fi.md

 But ok great, how do we strike a balance between full FI and being ok with spending more money on things that DO make you happy, while experimenting with and doing work you love, even it's not your highest dollar per hour opportunity?
 Won't that just make your timeline to FI take forever?
 Well let's reframe the journey to FI entirely and see how your money can help you live your best life long before reaching full FI.

 ## Coast FI: Live Your Ideal Life Sooner
-The FIRE community has all kinds if nicknames and acronyms for strategies related to financial independence, such as Lean FI, Fat FI, etc. But one we're going to cover now is called Coast FI.
+The FIRE community has all kinds of nicknames and acronyms for strategies related to financial independence, such as Lean FI, Fat FI, etc. But one we're going to cover now is called Coast FI.
 I first came across this concept on the [Fioneers website][fioneers], which has since become my favorite personal finance blog to read.

 Coast FI asks the question "how much money do I need invested so that, if I don't take away from it or add to it, it will grow to enough money to retire at traditional retirement age?"
 That's a tough sentence to wrap your mind around, so I'll say the same thing in a few different ways, and then we'll work through an example with numbers.